bajor/ai-tools-i-use-presentation/README.md

+# TODO:
+- add gifs with examples
+- separate it better on sections so I can present from github

+Short presentation about how I use AI tools as of Jul 2025 with humble-bragging about my personal projects so you can see real-world use-cases.

 # copilot:
 I don't like code completions.
 It requires to be detail-oriented and write very precise function names - then it will generate likely what you need.
 For me it's distracting long-term so I have it disabled.